 GW is Only Program in Country to Have All Three Areas Represented at Annual Convention

-Hajj Turner is in his fourth year as associate head coach for men's basketball at the George Washington University under head coach Mike Lonergan.
+Hajj Turner completed his fifth year as associate head coach for men's basketball at the George Washington University in 2015-16.

-Prior to joining Coach Lonergan at GW in 2011, Turner spent the previous six seasons at the University of Vermont under Lonergan, including the position of Associate Head Coach for the 2010-11 season.
-He joined Lonergan's UVM staff in May of 2005.
+Prior to joining GW in 2011, Turner spent the previous six seasons at the University of Vermont, including the position of Associate Head Coach for the 2010-11 season.
+He joined the UVM staff in May of 2005.

 At Vermont, Turner was involved in many aspects of the basketball program including recruiting, academics, individual skill development, conditioning, and opponent scouting.
 He also worked closely with the Catamount big men and played an instrumental role in the development of America East All-Conference performers Martin Klimes (Third Team, All-Defensive Team), center Chris Holm (First Team) and Marqus Blakely (Two-time Player and Defensive Player of the Year).
 Holm finished the 2006-07 season ranked second in the nation in rebounding.

 A native of Charlottesville, Va., Turner graduated as the top undergraduate student in Pan African Studies in 2001 and became only the second player in school history to pursue a master's degree while playing for Louisville (higher education and sports administration), graduating in the spring of 2002.
 He played for both Denny Crum and Rick Pitino during his five-year career, while earning All-Conference USA Academic Honor Roll honors in each of his five seasons.
 As a senior, he was voted co-captain by his teammates on Pitino's first Cardinal squad.

 Turner's older sister, Mandisa, played for the Colonials women's basketball team from 1996-99.